 - Council has continued to commit funding and resources for developing new community facilities and renewing and upgrading existing facilities to meet the needs of children, young people and their families now and into the future.
-Since 2015. the following facilities described below have been planned, constructed or completed. - The Greythorn Hub opened in 2018 combining a range of community service providers including Maternal and Child Health and Greythorn Early Childhood Centre and Kindergarten. - The Surrey Hills Preschool and Maternal and Child Health co-located into a new building in 2016 increasing provision of these services to the community. - Construction commenced on the new Camberwell Community Centre in 2019 including Maternal and Child Health and sleep and settling services. - Council was successful in 2019 in securing a \$1.6 million grant under the Children Facilities Capital Program for the construction of a new community hub housing important early years' services in Canterbury.
-The construction of the Canterbury Community Precinct has commenced and is expected to be completed by late 2022.

-- To support at risk young people to stay at school, advocacy to the Victorian State Government for the School Focused Youth Service (SFYS) program has been successful with funding granted until December 2021. - In 2019, Council was successful in applying for funding for the Transport Accident Commission L2P Learner Driver Mentor program to provide opportunities to young people by assisting them to gain their probationary driver's license. - In 2019, Council was awarded grant funding under Healthy Equal Youth from the Youth Affairs Council Victoria to develop and run a support network for young people identifying as LGBTQIA+ in Boroondara.
+Since 2015, the following facilities have been planned, constructed or completed: - The Greythorn Hub opened in 2018 combining a range of community service providers including Maternal and Child Health and Greythorn Early Childhood Centre and Kindergarten. - The Surrey Hills Preschool and Maternal and Child Health co-located into a new building in 2016 increasing provision for these services to the community. - Construction commenced on the new Camberwell Community Centre in 2019 including Maternal and Child Health and sleep and settling services. - Council was successful in 2019 in securing a \$1.6 million grant under the Children Facilities Capital Program for the construction of a new community hub housing important early years' services in Canterbury. - To support at risk young people to stay at school, advocacy to the Victorian State Government for the School Focused Youth Service (SFYS) program has been successful with funding granted until December 2020. - In 2019, Council was successful in applying for funding for the Transport Accident Commission L2P Learner Driver Mentor program to provide opportunities to young people by assisting them to gain their probationary driver's license. - In 2019, Council was awarded grant funding under Healthy Equal Youth from the Youth Affairs Council Victoria to develop and run a support network for young people identifying as LGBTQIA+ in Boroondara.